 Satisfy Your Garden’s Sweet Tooth

 Although it’s an annual that needs to be planted every year, garden candytuft is so easy to grow that you’ll hardly notice the effort.
-With its pleasantly sweet fragrance and candy-like color palette, garden candytuft is sure to satisfy your garden’s sweet tooth and that of your favorite pollinators!
+With its pleasantly sweet fragrance and candy-like color palette, garden candytuft will satisfy your garden’s sweet tooth and that of your favorite pollinators!

 Andrew is the Editorial Director at Petal Republic.
 He holds a BSc degree in Plant Sciences and has trained professionally at leading floristry schools in London and Paris.
 In amongst overseeing a global editorial team, Andrew's a passionate content creator around all things flowers, floral design, gardening, and houseplants.